 Pharmacology and toxicology are biomedical sciences that study how to develop safe, effective drugs and prevent the harmful effects of chemicals.
-Pharmacology focuses on the way drugs interact with various living systems, including the properties, effects and mechanisms of drug action.
-Toxicology focuses on the interaction of toxic compounds in the body, including exposure assessment, dose response assessment and hazard identification.
+Pharmacology focuses on the way drugs interact with living systems, including the properties, effects, and mechanisms of action.
+Toxicology focuses on the interaction of toxic substances with the body, including exposure assessment, dose response assessment, and hazard identification.

 BSPS Internship Description

 A 400-hour internship experience is required to be completed for all five majors within the Bachelor of Science in Pharmaceutical Sciences Program: 1) Cosmetic Science & Formulation Design, 2) Medicinal & Biological Chemistry, 3) Pharmaceutics, 4) Pharmacology & Toxicology, and 5) Pharmacy Administration.
 Internships must be related to the pharmaceutical sciences industry and may take place within a variety of local, regional, national, and international sites.
 Students are not guaranteed or placed into internship experiences; however, robust career development resources are provided to help ensure students’ success (i.e., job search assistance, networking contacts, resume writing assistance, interview preparation, etc.).
 Internships typically occur during the summer after P1 year.
 Internship course grading is determined through a combination of supervisor evaluations and course assignments (i.e., final paper, report, and/or presentation).

 Pharmacology/Toxicology (PTOX) Major and Master of Science in PTOX Option

 The combined BS/MS program in PTOX allows students to receive both the BSPS (PTOX) and MS (PTOX) degrees in five years, rather than the 6 years it would take to complete the programs separately (4 years for BSPS program and 2 years for MSPS program).

 Below is a sample plan of study.
 Consult your degree audit for your program requirements.